jssteinberg/hackline.vim/README.md

 *hackline.vim 'hacks' your statusline so you don't have to.*

-The minimalist's statusline package/plugin for Vim and Neovim.
+An opinionated minimalistic statusline plugin for Vim and Neovim.
 It's lightweight, loads in no-time, still quite fully featured, with some features through optional plugins.

 - **No prerequisites** like patched icon fonts.
 It has simple options for changing separators.
 - **Supports any colorscheme** by being a normal Vim statusline.
 Highlight groups can be changed per mode, but changes the entire statusline for its context.